beumsk/beumsk.github.io/README.md

 ## DEPLOY

-Ensure you updated the sitemap with `npm run sitemap` or `yarn sitemap`

 Also make sure your linter is error-free with `npm run lint` or `yarn lint`

 Deployment should be managed by the pipeline (`npm run deploy` or `yarn deploy`)